Marriage in the Catholic Church requires the ability to have sexual intercourse

 Many advocates of same sex marriage think of gender as a sort of "Mr. Potato Head" game where the core of all people is the same and only the body parts are different.

 Official civil unions were introduced in the colonial period and they included prayers.
 The Council of Trent officially instituted marriage as a Sacrament in the 1500's but Jesus instituted marriage himself 15 centuries earlier and Christians in the Church followed it from that time forward (Mat 19:5, Mark 10:7).
 Catholics believe marriage is a religious concept designed by God before any government existed, before any law of man had been written.
 Marriage is God's idea.
 Catholics believe it is not for us as humans to tamper with.
 The word "Marriage" appears all over the New Testament (Mat 22:30, 24:38, Mk 12:25, Lk 2:36, 17:27, 20:34-35, 1 Co 7:38, 2 Co 11:2, 1 Ti 4:3, Heb 13:4, Rev 19:7, 19:9) and it is clearly drawn out as a relationship between one man and one woman.
 We cannot get around that without throwing out the Bible as "hate" literature, which is exactly what gay M.P.
-Svend Robinson wants to do.
+Svend Robinson tried to do.
 "God forgive him.
 He knows not what he is doing."
 (Lk 23:34)

 "My gay marriage won't affect your straight marriage"

-Catholics feel it will affect everybody, including married straight people.
-Public school students will be taught against the teachings of their parent's faith.
-Kids of gay marriages will influence the belief systems of Catholic kids.
-The concept of marriage would be weakened and vulnerable to another assault that Catholics cringe to think about - polygamy.
-This is already on the radar of many activists and I've read about it in several gay publications.
-It is simply not true that gay marriage doesn't affect others.
+Gay marriage affects everybody, including married straight people.
+Public school students are taught against the teachings of their parent's faith.
+Kids of gay marriages influence the belief systems of Catholic kids.
+The concept of marriage is weakened and vulnerable to another assault that Catholics cringe to think about - polygamy.
+This is already on the radar of many activists.
+Gay marriage is also part a wider movement to marginalize, and in some cases persecute, Christians.

 Lord Jesus, let Your prayer of unity for Christians